ceegags/cs2063labs/Lab1/README.md

 Take a screenshot of the emulator and save to verify your work.

 ###### 7. Project Structure
-Under properties once again, locate the 'text' attribute.
-Note the ```“@string/hello_world”``` value.
-This is a resource reference to a string contained within this Android Studio project structure.
 We will now take a look at what every Android Studio project structure has in common to develop an understanding of how this folder structure is navigated and how each piece ties together.

 More information about the project structure can be found at [https://developer.android.com/tools/projects/index.html#ProjectFiles](https://developer.android.com/tools/projects/index.html#ProjectFiles)